peshkova - Fotolia

 1. Improve the customer experience

-Speech analytics technology is also useful for coaching call center agents, improving first call resolution and reducing call volume.
+Speech analytics technology is also useful for coaching contact center agents that stray from the script or who are underperforming, improving first call resolution and reducing call volume.
 Operational and performance issues that occur throughout the enterprise can be tracked and managed, leading to improved service quality across the board.

 3. Reduce operating expenses and save money

 According to Fluss, speech analytics can pay for itself in three to nine months.
-The software can reduce call center costs -- it decreases operating expenses by detecting cost savings and ways to avoid spending money while generating incremental revenue.
-However, it's important to remember that while the benefits can be substantial, they don't come easy.
-A significant investment in time and resources is required in order to tune a speech analytics application for a specific site.
+The software can reduce call center costs -- it decreases operating expenses by detecting cost savings and ways to avoid spending money, while generating incremental revenue.
+There has also been an increasing trend in the enterprise in investing and prioritizing the customer experience over controlling costs.

 4. Identify up-sell and cross-sell opportunities, boost revenue

-The call center isn't the only area of the enterprise that can benefit from speech analytics.
+The call center isn't the only area of the enterprise that can benefit from speech analytics software.
 Sales organizations using speech analytics can use the technology to identify up-sell and cross-sell opportunities, leading to increased sales conversation rates.
-Sales managers using speech analytics can also use the data to learn about how a particular up-sell or cross-sell impacted a customer's level of satisfaction, and how different customer demographics respond to offers.
+Sales managers using speech analytics tools can also use the data to learn about how a particular up-sell or cross-sell impacted a customer's level of satisfaction, and how different customer demographics respond to offers.

 5. Reduce customer attrition

-Many companies see a decrease in customer attrition rates after deploying speech analytics.
+Many companies see a decrease in customer attrition rates after deploying speech analytics technology.
 According to Fluss, speech analytics can help companies identify why customers are leaving, giving them the opportunity to make the changes necessary to keep customers coming back.
 Also, improved service quality results in improved customer experiences and satisfaction, giving customers less of a reason to leave in the first place.